GiulioRossetti/Eva/README.md

 ```

-An example of execution is also showed in the file "EVA_example.ipynb"
+An example of execution is also showed in the file "EVA_Example.ipynb"